lazywithclass/project-lamp/website/book/chapter1.markdown

   expected: number?
   given: "Banana"
 ```
-In this simple example, it's easy to see where one incorrectly used the function `add1`, but in more complex situations, for example if one used `add1` multiple times in one's program, it can be become rather difficult to determine where/how the actual error occurred.
+In this simple example, it's easy to see where one incorrectly used the function `add1`, but in more complex situations, for example if one used `add1` multiple times in one's program, it can be rather difficult to determine where/how the actual error occurred.

 *"I'll just program correctly then,"* one might be thinking.